RepliWeb

 RepliWeb, Inc. is a computer software manufacturer that develops Web content deployment, file synchronization, managed file transfer, and SharePoint application lifecycle services.
-It’s headquarters is in Coconut Creek, Florida, with other office locations in London, United Kingdom and Petah-Tikva, Israel.
+Its headquarters is in Coconut Creek, Florida, with other office locations in London, United Kingdom and Petah-Tikva, Israel.

 Company history

 RepliWeb was founded in 2000 to provide services for distributed file replication and Web application deployment automation.
 In 2005, RepliWeb acquired Softlink Ltd, adding various products such as file transfer system to its portfolio.